 Impact of COVID-19 on data for the School education section

 COVID-19 may affect data in this Report in a number of ways.
-This includes in respect of actual performance (that is, the impact of COVID-19 on service delivery in 2020 which is reflected in the data results), and the collection and processing of data (that is, the ability of data providers to undertake data collection and process results for inclusion in the Report).
+This includes in respect of actual performance (that is, the impact of COVID-19 on service delivery during 2020 and 2021 which is reflected in the data results), and the collection and processing of data (that is, the ability of data providers to undertake data collection and process results for inclusion in the Report).

 For the School education section, there has been some impact on the data that is attributable to COVID-19 but this has not affected the comparability of any indicators.
-These impacts are primarily due to the social distancing restrictions implemented in March 2020 and associated economic downturn, which may have affected 2020 data for the post school destination indicator.
-Data for 2020 for the Student outcomes (national testing) indicator are not available as NAPLAN testing was not performed in 2020 due to COVID-19.
-Data for 2020 for the Attendance and participation and Attendance and participation by target group indicators were collected but were not available for reporting due to the impact of COVID-19.
+These impacts are primarily due to the social distancing restrictions implemented from March 2020 and associated economic downturn, which may have affected 2020 data for the post school destination indicator.

 This section focuses on performance information for government-funded school education in Australia.

 The Indicator Results tab uses data from the data tables to provide information on the performance for each indicator in the Indicator Framework.
 The same data are also available in CSV format.

 - Indicator results

 - Indigenous data

 Objectives for school education

 Australian schooling aims for all young Australians to become successful lifelong learners, confident and creative individuals, and active and informed members of the community positioning them to transition to further study and/or work and successful lives.
 It aims for students to improve academic achievement and excel by international standards.